VladimirMarkelov/ttdl/README.md

 **Adding a new todo, append or prepend a text to existing todo results in error:**

-It may happend if the text starts with(or contains only) a project or a context:
+It may happen if the text starts with(or contains only) a project or a context:

 ```shell
 $ ttdl add "+myproject"